-If you are concerned about attending the hearing please get in touch with the Case Manager who will try and help you give your evidence with minimal discomfort.
+If you are concerned about attending the hearing please get in touch with the Professional Standards Manager who will try and help you give your evidence with minimal discomfort.
 There are provisions within the CCP which allow us to request special measures in certain circumstances.
-For example, we can ask the Adjudication Panel for evidence to be provided with the use of a screen, prerecorded evidence or video links.
+For example, we can ask the Adjudication Panel for evidence to be provided by prerecorded video, or ask the Registrant to turn off their video whilst you are giving evidence.